 At the end of the fiscal year, South Carolina’s damage caps may be adjusted according to the Consumer Price Index (CPI) fluctuations.
 The CPI measures the change in prices of goods and services over time.

-The Revenue and Fiscal Affairs Office Board of Economic Advisors consult the CPI annually to determine whether the limits should increase or decrease.
+The Revenue and Fiscal Affairs Office Board of Economic Advisors consults the CPI annually to determine whether the limits should increase or decrease.

 South Carolina’s Modified Comparative Negligence Law

 South Carolina recognizes a modified comparative negligence law for personal injury verdicts and settlements.
-Under this law, the degree of fault or legal liability can reduce the amount of compensation you receive after an injury when you may have been partially at fault.
+Under this law, the degree of fault or legal liability can reduce the amount of compensation you receive in a jury trial after an injury when you may have been partially at fault.

 If you are more than 50% at fault, you cannot receive compensation.